Bl4omArchie/Simple/README.md

 # Simple package

-Simple is a Go package that aims to avoid repetitive operations such as opening a database or web requests.
+Simple is a Go package designed to avoid repetitive operations such as opening a database connection or making web requests.
-For the moment it is about simple functions aimed at helping the development of small scripts.
+For now, it provides utility functions that help with the development of small scripts.

 # Features

-- database :
+- Database wrappers :
-    - open database with your favourite driver (sqlite, postgresql, mysql)
-    - close database
-    - migrate tables
+    - sqlite, postgresql, clickhouse, gaussDB and mysql are supported
+    - easily open, close, and modify the DSN of your database
-    - insert rows
+    - insert data and run migrations

-- requests :
+- Web client management: :
-    - get content of a website
-    - get content of a .onion website
-    - get parsed content of a website
+    - pick your http client or tor socks proxy easily
+    - fetch web content and parse HTML documents
-    - download a document and retun its hash value
+    - download documents with hash computation

 # Development

-Currently, I am writing clean tests for my package.
+The package is currently at version v0.1.0 as I continue to write tests and improve the codebase.
-Once the tests released I could safely claim the v1 of the package.
+Once the tests are stable, I'll release the v1 of the package.

-TODO :
-- make tests
-- add OpenMysql
-- add OpenPostgres
-- add OpenWithEnv
+✅ v0.1.0 : current version
+🪜 v0.2.0 : more feature for database and major rework of requests with a clean client management ➡️ v0.2.1 : for database feature, add optional parameters for more flexible configuration 🪜 v0.2.2 : add Context for database and requests
+🪜 v0.3.0 : test for database and requests
+🚩 v1.0.0 : first release, full revision of the code and comments above the functions